raspberrypilearning/scratchpc-interactive-book/en/step_4.md

 title: My sprite is showing or hiding on the wrong pages
 ---

 Check that the sprite has `when backdrop switches to`{:class="block3events"} scripts with `show`{:class="block3looks"} or `hide`{:class="block3looks"} as needed.
-Check that you have chosen the correct backdrop name `when backdrop switches to`{:class="block3events"}.
+Check that you have chosen the correct backdrop name in the `when backdrop switches to`{:class="block3events"} scripts.
 It helps to give backdrops good names to help spot problems like this.

 --- /collapse ---